dailystory/docs/articles/contacts/index.md

 ![Add Contacts to a Campaign](/articles/contacts/contacts-09.png "Add Contacts to a Campaign")

-Going through a list of contacts one by one to add them to your campaigns or segments is slow.
+Going through a list of contacts one-by-one to add them to your campaigns or segments is slow.
 Instead, you can filter the contacts shown using search.

 ###Searching and Filtering All Contacts
 To quickly search your contacts you can type any text into the quick search text box.